Tanuj-joshi/LLM-Projects/News-Research-Tool-OpenAI/README.md

 ## Installation

-1.Clone this repository to your local machine using:
+1. Clone this repository to your local machine using:

 2. Install the required dependencies using pip:

 ```bash
   pip install -r requirements.txt
 ```

-3.Set up your OpenAI API key by creating a .env file in the project root and adding your API
+3. Set up your OpenAI API key by creating a .env file in the project root and adding your API

 ```bash
   OPENAI_API_KEY=your_api_key_here